tc39/proposal-temporal/docs/timezone.md

 The reverse operation, recovering a `Temporal.TimeZone` object from a string, is `Temporal.TimeZone.from()`, but it cannot be called automatically by `JSON.parse()`.
 If you need to rebuild a `Temporal.TimeZone` object from a JSON string, then you need to know the names of the keys that should be interpreted as `Temporal.TimeZone`s.
 In that case you can build a custom "reviver" function for your use case.

+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation returns the result of calling `timeZone.toString()`.

 Example usage: